ArmelRandy/ICL-MT/README.md

 ## Quickstart

-A quick usage of this codebase can involve translating from English to Swahili with [gemma-2b](https://huggingface.co/google/gemma-2b), in 10-shot.
+A quick usage of this codebase involves translating from English to Swahili with [gemma-2b](https://huggingface.co/google/gemma-2b), in 10-shot.
 We can do it in `s2s` (or in `mix`, by adding `--alpha 0.5` for example) with few-shot examples selected by `SONAR` embeddings.
 When located in `ICL-MT`, you can use the following command.

 ```
 torchrun \